 - The continued suitability of the foster carers and whether the terms of the approval remain appropriate (after the first annual review of foster carers and any other review where significant changes or termination of approval is recommended - see Review and Termination of Approval of Foster Carers Procedure);

 - Any other special matters relevant to a foster carer which the Chair of the Panel considers appropriate to be referred;

 - De-registration of Foster Carers;

 - Match of Permanent Foster Carers with a child;

 - Permanency for Children through Fostering.

 Panel Meetings are convened on a monthly basis, usually the 4th Wednesday of the calendar month.
 In exceptional cases, emergency meetings may be arranged and this decision will be made by the Panel Advisor.

 The Panel will receive a report every 6 months from the Quality Assurance Manager for Adoption, Fostering and Permanence on the Adoption and Fostering services, including statistical information about approvals, reviews, termination of approvals, the number of children in placement and complaints received about foster carers during the preceding year.

-The Chair will communicate any issues of concern to the Assistant Director, Children's Social Care and Youth Inclusion and Permanence, LAC and Care Leavers Head of Service and take part in quarterly meetings with him or her to review the Panel's overall functioning and report on the quality of work being presented to Panel, to ensure good standards are reviewed and maintained.
+The Chair will communicate any issues of concern to the Assistant Director, Children's Social Care and Youth Inclusion and Permanence, Head of Corporate Parenting and Resources Service Manager and take part in quarterly meetings with him or her to review the Panel's overall functioning and report on the quality of work being presented to Panel, to ensure good standards are reviewed and maintained.

 There is no fixed panel membership or maximum number of members or maximum tenure of office.
 The Panel is rotated on a quarterly basis and there are usually up to 7 members in attendance, but there needs to be a minimum of 5 members in attendance for it to be quorate.